US Chamber of Commerce sues over government's drug pricing power

 It also said the program would impose exorbitant penalties on drugmakers that don't accept those prices, and amounted to an ultimatum: "agree to whatever price the government names, or we'll smash up your business."

-The U.S. Department of Health and Human Services, which administers Medicare through its Centers for Medicare & Medicaid Services (CMS), did not immediately respond to requests for comment.
+The U.S. Department of Health and Human Services administers Medicare through its Centers for Medicare & Medicaid Services.

+A spokeswoman said the agency will vigorously defend the program, which is already helping lower healthcare costs for older adults and people with disabilities.
+"The law is on our side," she added.

 Friday's lawsuit by the chamber, one of the most powerful U.S. business groups, came three days after Merck & Co MRK.Nfiled a similar lawsuit in Washington, D.C.